LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 ### The client qs.q

 * Client gets the hostname and port number for mserve from command line arguments.
-* Client (qs.q) provides a "send" method, which generates a query id, and sends the id and query as expected. ?????????????
-WHAT DOES THAT MEAN ?????????????????
+* Client (qs.q) provides a "send" method, which generates a query id, and sends the id and query as a general list.
 * qs.q provides a [.z.ps](https://code.kx.com/q/ref/dotz/#zps-set) handler which just displays the received response.
 * It also provides a [.z.ts](https://code.kx.com/q/ref/dotz/#zts-timer) handler to run a series of queries with random inputs on the timer.